MASHA – Burundi

 COFFEE GRADE: FW Scr.
 15+

-STATION: Masha station
+STATION: Masha washing station

-VARIETAL: 100% Red Bourbon
+VARIETAL: Red Bourbon

 PROCESSING: Fully washed